 The local routes are well-suited to people with limited trekking experience.
 The pathways are well maintained and the routes clearly marked.
 While there is some uphill work, with a decent level of fitness it is manageable.

-If you are planning to camp during your visit to El Chaltén, you may find the following tips useful:
+If you are planning to do some camping in El Chaltén, you may find the following tips useful:

 Hostels and refugios in El Chaltén

-An alternative option for budget accommodation is to stay in a hostel or refugio.
+An alternative option for camping in El Chaltén is to stay in a hostel or refugio.
 These are some of the best in El Chaltén:

 Are you planning on camping in Torres Del Paine during your Patagonia trip?
 Check out our guide to the W Trek for novices.